 Artificial intelligence (AI) and machine learning they can help farmers make data-driven decisions.

-For example, AI can analyze data obtained from sensors to predict crop yields, detect diseases or pests, and optimize irrigation and fertilization.
+For example, AI can analyze data obtained from sensors to predict crop yield, detect diseases or pests, and optimize irrigation and fertilization.
 Machine learning can improve the accuracy of these predictions over time.

-The work of Alphabet X, the research and development laboratory of the "mother" of Google, is interesting in this field.
-His intelligent robot, Plant Buggy, has been tested for a few years on the land of half of America: and it is getting better and better and closer to use in the future of agriculture.
+The work of Alphabet X, Google's "mother" research and development laboratory, is interesting in this field.
+His intelligent robot, Plant Buggy, has been tested for a few years on the lands of half of America: and it is becoming increasingly better and closer to use in the future of agriculture.

 Blockchain and the future in agriculture